England and Netherlands arrive in Qatar as Infantino calls for focus on football

 Infantino also called for a one-month ceasefire in Ukraine to mark the World Cup, saying sport could bring people together.

-He told leaders of the Group of 20 major economies gathered in Bali that he was not “naive” enough to believe the World Cup could solve the world’s problems.
+He told leaders of the Group of 20 major economies gathered in Bali that he was not “naive” enough to believe the World Cup could solve the world’s problems, but argued that the tournament offered a “unique platform”.

-But he said the tournament offered a “unique platform”, with an estimated five billion people expected to watch on television.

-Russia hosted the 2018 World Cup finals but FIFA barred the Russian team from the qualifying play-offs for Qatar in response to the invasion of Ukraine.

-Gareth Southgate's England team, spearheaded by striker Harry Kane, head to Qatar seeking to go one better than four years ago when they lost in the semi-finals and end a 56-year wait to win the World Cup.
+England, spearheaded by striker Harry Kane, arrive in Qatar seeking to go one better than four years ago when they lost in the semi-finals.

 The Netherlands, whose outspoken coach Louis van Gaal has not hidden his opinion that Qatar should never have been allowed to host the World Cup, are also due to arrive.

-Denmark's coach Kasper Hjulmand said his team would focus on football once they arrive in the Gulf state on Tuesday, after FIFA rejected the country's request to wear special jerseys advocating human rights at training.
+Denmark’s coach Kasper Hjulmand said his team would focus on football once they settle into their quarters in the Gulf state on Tuesday, after FIFA rejected the country’s request to wear special jerseys advocating human rights at training.

 Jakob Jensen, CEO of the Danish Football Association said: “The players are here to play football, they’re dreaming of winning the World Cup.
 They should be able to focus on playing.”